-We rate CEZ in accordance with our Unregulated Utilities and Unregulated Power Companies rating methodology, published in December 2023.
+We rate CEZ in accordance with our Unregulated Utilities and Unregulated Power Companies rating methodology.
 The company's BCA is one notch lower than the scorecard-indicated outcome of Baa1.

-Given its 70% ownership by the Czech government, CEZ is considered a government-related Issuer (GRI) under our Government-Related Issuers Methodology, published in January 2024.
+Given its 70% ownership by the Czech government, CEZ is considered a government-related Issuer (GRI) under our Government-Related Issuers rating methodology.
 Accordingly and based on our estimate of strong support from and moderate dependence on the government, the Baa1 rating factors in one notch of uplift from the company's BCA of baa2.